Moushumi Bhowmik: Education

-Bhowmik attended Pine Mount School in Shillong and for higher school education was sent to Santiniketan.
+Moushumi Bhowmik attended Pine Mount School in Shillong and for higher school education was sent to Santiniketan.
 She completed her graduation and post-graduation from the Department of English, Jadavpur University.
-Later she submitted her doctoral thesis on the ethnographic field recordings from Bengal of Arnold Bake, at the School of Cultural Texts and Records, Jadavpur University.
-She passed her viva, and was awarded a PhD in November, 2022.
+Moushumi Bhowmik submitted her doctoral thesis on the ethnographic field recordings from Bengal of Arnold Bake, at the School of Cultural Texts and Records, Jadavpur University, and was awarded a PhD in November 2022.

 Works

-Bhowmik has lived in many places since her childhood, including Shillong, Santiniketan, Kolkata and London, and extensively travelled in Bangladesh.
+Moushumi Bhowmik has lived in many places since her childhood, including Shillong, Santiniketan, Kolkata and London, and extensively travelled in Bangladesh.
 She started her career as a journalist by joining The Statesman as a sub-editor.
-In 1996, she joined Stree, a Kolkata based independent publisher on gender and society, as an editor and began and developed Stree's Bengali titles.
+In 1996, she joined Stree, a Kolkata-based independent publisher on gender and society, as an editor and began and developed Stree's Bengali titles.
 She began to write songs in Bangla in the 1990s.

 Bhowmik formed a band named Parapar in 2002 with members from Kolkata and London.
 The band aimed to stress the continuity between diverse musical traditions– kirtan, bhatiyali, the blues and both Indian and Western classical music– blending them into a subtle and distinctive musical language.
 They also drew upon folk material collected by Moushumi from West Bengal, Assam and Bangladesh.

 Bhowmik composed for Matir Moina (The Clay Bird, dir.
 Tareque Masud), which won the Critics' Prize at Cannes in 2002 and Best Music at Kara Film Festival, Karachi in 2003.
 She has also composed and sang for some documentaries and art cinema films.

 In 2003, Bhowmik embarked on a journey of recording and documenting the tradition of Bengali folk music, covering mainly Bangladesh and the eastern Indian state of West Bengal and some adjoining areas of Assam in the east of South Asia; even distant locations such as the Bengali/Bangladeshi neighbourhoods of East London.
 She is the co-creator of the field recordings-based project in Bengal called The Travelling Archive, where she explored new avenues of research and dissemination, including archiving and working with archival material, writing and publication, presentation-performance and lectures, collaboration with museums and art galleries, and launching a record label with selections of field recordings.

 Her work is included in the Women's Revolutions Per Minute (WRPM) archive, a collection dedicated to music by women, now housed in Special Collections at Goldsmiths, University of London.

 Writings

-Bhowmik's essays have been published in both English and Bengali journals, regional as well as international.
+Moushumi Bhowmik's essays have been published in both English and Bengali journals, regional as well as international.
 Her essays have been included in several volumes on music and sound, including On Listening (London and Sheffield: CRiSAP and RGAP, 2013), edited by Cathy Lane and Angus Carlyle and Poetics and Politics of Sufism and Bhakti in South Asia: Love, Loss and Liberation (New Delhi: Orient Blackswan, 2011), edited by Kavita Panjabi.

-Bhowmik has written and translated for children and has edited anthology of Bengali muslim women's writings.
+She has written and translated for children and has edited anthology of Bengali Muslim women's writings.